tscburak/tscburak/README.md

 ### Hi there 👋
-I am a 4th-year software engineering student at Uskudar University.
+I am a fresh software engineer.
 I am currently working on full-stack development.
 I am also eager to learn ML, NLP, image processing, and Embedded Software.

 Highlight environments that I have used so far:
 - Next.js